Strahinja Eraković

-Strahinja Eraković (Страхиња Ераковић; born 22 January 2001) is a Serbian professional footballer who plays as a centre-back for Russian Premier League club Zenit Saint Petersburg and the Serbia national team.
+Strahinja Eraković (Страхиња Ераковић; born 22 January 2001) is a Serbian professional footballer who plays as a centre-back for Turkish club Samsunspor on loan from Russian club Zenit Saint Petersburg, and the Serbia national team.

 Club career

 Red Star Belgrade

 Eraković joined Red Star Belgrade in 2010 at the age of nine.
-He played for every youth category for the Belgrade clubUser-generate and was the captain of the Under-19 side.
+He played for every youth category for the Belgrade club and was the captain of the Under-19 side.
 Eraković represented the club in UEFA Youth League, playing matches against Napoli and Paris Saint-Germain.

 Eraković made his first-team debut for Red Star Belgrade on 1 August 2020 in a Superliga match against Novi Pazar.
 Despite being just 19, he quickly became a regular footballer for the champions of Serbia.
 In his first season, Eraković played against Hoffenheim, Gent and Slovan Liberec in the UEFA Europa League.
 He was a part of the Red Star Belgrade club that won the first league and cup double after a 14-year wait.

 In the 2021–22 season, Eraković became one of the most important players for the club and ranked among the players with most minutes spent on the pitch.
 He was a first-team regular in European competition as well, playing against Braga, Midtjylland and Ludogorets in the Europa League group stage.
 He captained the side in the away match at Ludogorets.
 Red Star Belgrade qualified for the competition's knockout stage and Eraković played in both legs as Red Star Belgrade bowed out of the competition with a 4–2 aggregate defeat against Rangers FC of Scotland.
 Eraković played as Red Star Belgrade secured back-to-back Superliga and Kup Srbije doubles.

 At the start of the 2022–23 season, Eraković signed a new contract to remain at Red Star Belgrade until June 2026.